natelewis/eliza-as-promised/README.md

 console.log('>> ' + eliza.getInitial());

 // tell Eliza something
-let statement = 'I need your help';
+let statement = 'I need you're help';
 console.log('<< ' + statement);

-// let Eliza response.
+// let Eliza respond
+// will respond with response.final if you're done
-// response.final if your done, or response.reply if you still need more
+// will respond with response.reply if you still need more therapy eliza.getResponse(statement)
-// therapy
-eliza.getResponse(statement)
   .then((response) => {
     if (response.reply) {